osism/release/notes/3.0.0/NOTES.md

 * Plusserver provides resources on the Pluscloudopen for daily deployments
 * It is now possible to set the permissions of all repositories in the osism organisation via the github-permissions repository
+* Most of the container images have been consolidated in the central ``container-images`` repository

 ## To be considered for upgrades